inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 print(f"✔ Saved envelope plot for T₀={BASE_TEMPERATURE} → {out_png}")
 ```

-The following image represents the result of this ensemble run.
+The image below shows the result of this ensemble run:

 <img src=_static/magnetization_T0_3.0.png></img>

+## Wrapping Up
-And that completes our end-to-end workflow:
+And that wraps up our end-to-end workflow:

-1. Prepared the R Monte Carlo script
+1. Prepared the R-based Monte Carlo script
 2. Orchestrated parallel runs via Python + Inductiva
-3. Collected every run's output
+3. Collected output from every run
-4. Merged and visualized the results
+4. Merged and visualized the ensemble results

-We can now observe how magnetization evolves across sweeps for each base temperature and its nearby samples.
+You can now observe how magnetization evolves across sweeps for each base temperature and its nearby samples.